itsee-birmingham/standalone_collation_editor/README.md

 - **editors** *[array]* - a list of all users with permission to edit this project.
 For the standalone version leave this as a list with just 'default' in it.
 - **witnesses** *[array]* - a list of all of the documents whose text is to be collated.
 The string used should be the one you chose for the directory name and the \_id value in  the metadata.json file.
 - **base_text** *[string]* - the id of the document you want to use as a base text.
 This must be one of the documents in the list of witnesses for the project.

+There are many other settings that can be added to the project configuration and customisations of the collation editor are also specified in this file.
+These will be documented in the collation_editor_core readme file.

 ##### Simple project configuration example